 Earn Your Certification

-There is not a specific certification for Telephone Triage Nursing; however, because Telephone Triage Nurses provide nursing care to patients who would otherwise be in an ambulatory care setting, they are required to possess the knowledge and competencies to provide care to these patients.
+There is no specific certification for Telephone Triage Nursing; however, because Telephone Triage Nurses provide nursing care to patients who would otherwise be in an ambulatory care setting, they are required to possess the knowledge and competencies to provide care to these patients.
 For this reason, the Ambulatory Care Nursing Certification (RN-BC is often obtained by telephone triage nurses.

-Part Five Where Do Telephone Triage Nurses Work?
+Where Do Telephone Triage Nurses Work?

 Telephone Triage nurses often have the ability to work from home, depending on their place of employment.
-In order to work from home, telephone triage nurses will have to have a home office setup including a dedicated work computer, office line, and headset.
+In order to work from home, telephone triage nurses will have to have a home office setup, including a dedicated work computer, office line, and headset.

-Some companies will provide these for employees who are able to work off-site while others will require them to work from an office call center.
+Some companies will provide these for employees who are able to work off-site, while others will require them to work from an office call center.

 Typically, telephone triage nurses can work in the following locations,